sitandr/conchord/chords/draw-chord.typ

 #import "../tabs/tabs.typ": canvas, draw

-#let render-chord(hold, open, muted, fret-number, name,
+/// 5.
+Renders the chord
+///
+/// _Important_: for the convenience there all strings are numbered _from the top_ (e.g. A will be 1)
+///
+#let render-chord(
+  /// array of coords of positions held; string first, then shift -> array[(int, int)] hold,
+  /// array of numbers of opened strings -> array[int]
+  open,
+  /// array of numbers for muted -> array[int]
+  muted,
+  /// the starting fret -> int
+  fret-number,
+  /// displayed name -> str
+  name,
+  /// length of barre if present; ZERO means NO -> int
+  barre: 0,
+  /// shift of the barre; usually no, but there are exceptions -> int
+  barre-shift: 0,
+  /// length of semi-visible upper part of barre (default 0) -> int
+  shadow-barre: 0,
+  /// number of strings of the instrument, default is 6 -> int
-  barre: 0, barre-shift: 0, shadow-barre: 0, string-number: 6,
+  string-number: 6,
+  /// outputs canvas with roughly `height=80 * scale-length`
+  /// and width=((string-number + 1)*10 + 5) * scale-length -> length
   scale-length: 1pt,
-  colors: (:),
-  number-to-left: false,
-  thick-nut: true) = {
-  /// IMPORTANT: for the convenience there all strings are numbered FROM THE TOP (e.g. A will be 1)
-  /// hold: array of coords of positions held; string first, then shift"
-  /// open: array of numbers of opened strings
-  /// muted: array of numbers for muted
-  /// fret-number: the starting fret
-  /// barre: length of barre if present; ZERO means NO
-  /// barre-shift: shift of the barre; usually no, but there are exceptions
-  /// shadow-barre: length of semi-visible upper part of barre (default 0)
-  /// string-number: number of strings of the instrument, default is 6
   /// colors: dictionary with colors for image
   /// - grid: color of grid, default is `gray.darken(20%)`
   /// - open: color of circles for open strings, default is `black`
   /// - muted: color of crosses for muted strings, default is `black`
-  /// - hold: color of held positions, default is #5d6eaf
+  /// - hold: color of held positions, default is `#5d6eaf`
-  /// - barre: color of main barre part, default is #5d6eaf
+  /// - barre: color of main barre part, default is `#5d6eaf`
-  /// - shadow-barre: color of "unnecessary" barre part, default is #5d6eaf.lighten(30%)
+  /// - shadow-barre: color of "unnecessary" barre part, default is `#5d6eaf`.lighten(30%)
   /// colors and other properties of fret and chord name you can specify using show rules for text and raw (fret is `raw`)
-  /// outputs canvas with height=80 * scale-length
-  /// and width=((string-number + 1)*10 + 5) * scale-length
+  /// -> dictionary
+  colors: (:),
+  /// whether to display to the left -> boolean
+  number-to-left: false,
+  /// whether to draw thick nut -> boolean
+  thick-nut: true) = {

   assert.eq(type(name), str)
   assert.eq(type(hold), array)
   assert.eq(type(open), array)